google/opencasebook/patents.md

 customers.
 Clayton's notes reveal that, from the first meeting onward, he closely followed Mitsubishi's development and tooling of SIMMs with 64K or 256K chips in PLCCs.
-Clayton clearly wanted Mitsubishi to make 64K SIMMs, which Mitsubishi decided against, but Clayton also sought “to open
+Clayton clearly wanted Mitsubishi to make 64K SIMMs, which Mitsubishi decided against, but Clayton also sought "to open
 \[communication with\] Japan for us on a 256K X9 SIMM.
 All the while, Wang and Mitsubishi exchanged designs and samples.
 A reasonable person could conclude that Wang received something it valued because Mitsubishi was